 New Generation Non-Invasive Prenatal Testing "Harmony"

-HARMONY is a non-invasive fetal DNA assay that identifies the risk of X and Y chromosomes-related syndromes for prenatal diagnosis of Down, Edward, and Patta syndromes.
+HARMONY is a non-invasive fetal assay that identifies the risk of X and Y chromosomes-related syndromes for prenatal diagnosis of Down, Edward, and Patta syndromes.
 It can also identify the sex of a future baby.
 Harmony is made from a woman's venous blood and therefore safe for her mother and fetus.
-Fetal DNA testing is the most accurate of the existing screening methods available from the 10th week of gestation (twins from 12 weeks of gestation) at any time during pregnancy.
+This testing is the most accurate of the existing screening methods available from the 10th week of gestation (twins from 12 weeks of gestation) at any time during pregnancy.

 HARMONY is a highly accurate fetal study for pregnant women of any age and risk.
 The study is much safer than invasive test procedures such as amniocentesis and chorionic scab biopsy, with a risk of miscarriage of up to 1%.